-This question is perennial and comes up pretty frequently, so we thought we would take some time to answer the question and hopefully give the roosters a break from all the bad press they get!
+This question is perennial and comes up frequently, so we decided to take some time to answer the question and give the roosters a break from all the bad press they get!

-Whilst many people see roosters crowing as an annoyance, it can actually be a vital deference alarm for the rest of the flock.
+While many people see roosters crowing as an annoyance, it can be a vital deference alarm for the rest of the flock.

-Let’s start by looking at just how loud roosters are, before looking at tips on how to keep your rooster quiet…
+Let’s start by looking at how loud roosters are before looking at tips on keeping your rooster quiet…

 How Loud Are Roosters?

-A rooster crowing is capable of producing around 90 decibels – the same as a barking dog!
+A rooster crowing can produce around 90 decibels – the same as a barking dog!